Do Organic and Biodynamic Wines Get Higher Scores? That Isn’t What the Evidence Says.

 THE TERMINOLOGY AND HYPOTHESES

-Delmas and Gergaud (henceforth, D&G) divide wine into flour categories by whether and what type of ‘eco-label’ they carry: externally certified organic, externally certified biodynamic, self-certified sustainable (including organic and biodynamic), and conventional agriculture.
+Delmas and Gergaud (henceforth, D&G) divide wine into four categories by whether and what type of ‘eco-label’ they carry: externally certified organic, externally certified biodynamic, self-certified sustainable (including organic and biodynamic), and conventional agriculture.

 They hypothesize, first, that sustainable wine practices are associated with higher quality than conventional wine practices.
 Second, that third-party certified eco-labels lead to higher quality wine than self-declared sustainable labels.